Ghof-AM/experimental/README.md

     foreach ($data as $key => $value) {
         // Basic validation for allowed update fields if (in_array($key, ['full_name', 'username', 'email', 'profile_image', 'age', 'gender', 'bio'])) {
+             // Use backticks for column names in case they are reserved words (e.g., `user`)
             $updates[] = "`{$key}` = ?";
             $params[] = $value;
         }